-A WiFi repeater is used to extend the coverage area of your WiFi network.
+A WiFi repeater or extender is used to extend the coverage area of your WiFi network.
 It works by receiving your existing WiFi signal, amplifying it and then transmitting the boosted signal.
 With a WiFi repeater you can effectively double the coverage area of your WiFi network - reaching far corners of your home or office, different floors, or even extend coverage to your yard.

 WiFi Repeaters are very easy to install.
 All you have to do is place the repeater in a location that can receive your existing WiFi network, and then attach the power supply.
 You can then log into the WiFi repeater via your computer, and input the login details and password of your existing WiFi network, to allow the WiFi repeater to connect and extend.